WIPACrepo/wipac-dev-tools/README.md

     dclass: Type[T],
     collection_sep: Optional[str] = None,
     dict_kv_joiner: str = "=",
+    log_vars: Optional[logging_tools.LoggerLevel] = "WARNING",
 ) -> T:
     """Obtain configuration values from the OS environment formatted in a dataclass.

     Environment variables are matched to a dataclass field's name.
 The matching environment string is cast using the dataclass field's type